 For the system to work

 There are other ways in which technology can be used to help.
 A guide [604kb] has been developed to help families and users to decide which communication methods and devices could be of use to them to keep in touch during the current situation.
 The guide [604kb] also has advice on services which can help communicate remotely using internet based technology.
+The Equipu website has a self-management online tool for use called 'Ask Sara'.
+This site provides a range of topic information allowing you answer questions about your or a person in your family's needs.
+This will provide a tailored report (available to email or print) which outlines the types of equipment solutions that you might find useful.

 Yes.
 You will have to pay for the service; however, you do not have to pay for the telecare equipment that allows you to contact the service when you need help.